boingboomtschak/boingboomtschak.github.io/work.md

 Automation/API Documentation Intern - Rhino Security Labs (01/20 - Present)

 _Development, debugging, and designing of internal automation tools across various enterprise platforms and web technologies.
+Documentation and automation using public APIs, using tools such as Postman, Confluence, DigitalOcean, Asana, Lucidchart, and Sharefile.
 Previous work on custom productivity-oriented plugin for the Elgato Streamdeck for internal use.
-Documentation of public APIs, using tools such as Postman, Confluence, DigitalOcean, Asana, Lucidchart, and Sharefile.
 Set up and troubleshot issues with office hardware._

 <br />